ray-project/ray/doc/source/serve/dev-workflow.md

 :language: python
 ```

-This test code could be in the same file or a different file.
-Before moving to the next section, remove or comment out the local testing code above if you added it in the same file.

 ## Local Development with HTTP requests

 You can use the `serve run` CLI command to run and test your application locally using HTTP to send requests (similar to how you might use the `uvicorn` command if you're familiar with [Uvicorn](https://www.uvicorn.org/)).